ocr655501/RoricalTheme_Blue/README.md

 # Rorical Blue

-> I finally decided to add a hasty English version, if you need to show your personal information in English (Like you are a researcher, a CV display, etc.) in a Typecho blog, you can try this theme.
+> I finally decided to add a hasty English version, considering if someone will use Typecho to build a CV website.
+If you need to show your personal career in English (Suppose you are a researcher, or you need a CV display, and more) in a Typecho blog, you can try this theme.
 >
-> The English version is made **in hasty**, so may have untranslated items.
+> **NOTICE:** The English version is made **in hasty**, so may have untranslated items.
 If so, you can start an issue and I'll check whether it can be resolved.
 >
 > 以前的中文版本还在，可以**切换分支**。

 **I did not actually learned php, pls don't scold me too much on my rubbish code.**

-It's a Typecho theme with a bit of cute, which extended more here.
+It's a Typecho theme with a bit of cute, which extended more.

 Theme originally created by [Rorical](https://github.com/Rorical)